Email vs SMS Marketing (Pros and Cons)

 The biggest things that make email marketing stand out from SMS marketing is its visual design and customization options.
 It’s easier to add visual flair such as colorful layouts and interesting images to promote the points that you’re trying to make.

 It’s also important for email marketing campaigns to constantly interact with their networks and encourage them to positively engage with your fresh content.
 However, flooding your contacts’ inboxes with emails may end up with your readers unsubscribing from your mailing list.
 Worse, they might even mark your future emails as spam.
+That makes for a second balancing act.

 SMS Marketing